-None of us are elated when something breaks on our car.
+None of us are elated when something breaks in our car.
 This usually means a call to the insurance company, money, and time we often don’t have.
-Thankfully, when it comes to certain aspects of our vehicles, there are steps and precautions we can take to ensure we won’t replacing or repairing them any time soon.
+Thankfully, when it comes to certain aspects of our vehicles, there are steps and precautions we can take to ensure we won’t replace or repair them any time soon.
 One of these is the windshield.
 Follow these driving tips to avoid windshield replacement this fall.

 All of us learned the 3-second rule when studying to get our driver’s license.
 However, many people tend to ignore this rule, especially when they’re in a hurry, riding someone’s tail.
 However, driving this closely behind someone is cause for windshield damage from flying debris, rear-ending, etc. So, be sure to utilize that 3-second rule, it will save you some work if you do.